 Of course, when you are applying for new credit or debt, you’ll need to unfreeze your credit temporarily.
 Make sure that once the process is over, you freeze your credit again at all three major credit bureaus: Experian, Equifax, and TransUnion.

 If you decide to freeze your credit, the credit bureaus will give you a PIN for freezing and unfreezing your credit.
 Be sure not to lose this number, as you’ll need it if you want to unfreeze your credit in the future for things like new credit cards, car loans, or mortgages.
 Note that Equifax is the only one of the three major credit bureaus that do not require a PIN for freezing and unfreezing your credit.

 Credit Lock: What Is It?

 If you’re concerned about identity theft, you may want to consider using a credit lock.
-This works in the same way as freezing your credit, which prevents lenders from accessing your credit reports.
+This works the same way as freezing your credit, preventing lenders from accessing your credit reports.
 This will protect you if someone tries to open up new lines of credit or take out loans in your name.
-By locking your credit, you can safeguard yourself against fraudsters and ensure that only you have access to your financial information.
+By locking your credit, you can safeguard against fraudsters and ensure that only you have access to your financial information.

 There are several key differences between a credit lock and a freeze.
 First, locks are offered as services by Experian, Equifax, and TransUnion, while freezes are not.
-This means that you may have to pay a fee to lock your credit at all three bureaus.
-Additionally, locking your credit at only one or two bureaus will not provide you with complete protection against identity theft.
+You may have to pay a fee to lock your credit at all three bureaus.
+Locking your credit at only one or two bureaus will not provide complete protection against identity theft.